Sustainable forms of transport

 Joint-use city bikes complement the public transport system and promote the use of sustainable forms of transport.
 City bikes have established themselves as a part of our daily travel chains.
 The most popular city bike stations are located in connection with metro and train stations.
 City bikes are also used on leisure trips: there are several popular city bike stations along the Rantaraitti waterfront walkway, for example.

 The city bike seasons starts at the beginning of April and lasts until the end of October.
 The city bike service is a joint service between Espoo and Helsinki.
 The city bikes can be used between the cities: you can ride them from Espoo to Helsinki and vice versa.
 The city bike service operates on stations, i.e. bikes can only be taken in use and returned at a city bike station.
-A total of 110 stations operate on the Espoo side.
+A total of 109 stations operate on the Espoo side.

-You can register as a city bike service user at the HSL website(external link).
+You can register as a city bike service user at the HSL website(external link, opens in a new window).
 The site also lists the locations of city bike stations.

 The city bike service is provided by the City of Espoo´s Urban Environment Sector and in Helsinki the Metropolitan Area Transport Ltd. The service is maintained by CityBike Finland.
 Its marketing, digital services and customer relationships are the responsibility of Helsinki Region Transport, HSL.
 The sales of advertisement spots on city bikes and bicycle stations are carried out by the outdoor advertising company Clear Channel.